 Dental Health Week takes place in the first week of August.
 It aims to educate Australians about the importance of maintaining good oral health.
 Christopher - who has no teeth and only consumes pureed food - reveals his struggle to afford the expensive treatment he so desperately needs.

-Preview above: Insight looks at why so many Australians are struggling with poor dental health and what effect bad teeth has on your life.
-The Dental Gap, Tuesday May 5, 8:30pm and on On Demand.
+Preview above: why so many Australians are struggling with poor dental health.
+The Dental Gap available via On Demand.